Brian K HortonProfessor, Department of Geological Sciences, Jackson School of Geosciences

 Graduate Research Fellowship - National Science Foundation (1993 - 1996)

-Guest Editor, Journal of South American Earth Sciences, Special Issue: Tectonic and climatic shaping of the northern Andes and southern Caribbean margin (2012)
+Guest Editor, Journal of South American Earth Sciences, Special Issue: Tectonic and climatic shaping of the northern Andes and southern Caribbean margin (edited by G. Bayona, B.K.
+Horton, and A. Reyes-Harker) (2012)

 Session Co-Chair, AAPG annual convention, Regional interaction of tectonics and sedimentation: Examining relationships between deformation and basin evolution (2010)